yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200330_apimgr_relnotes/_index.md

 <!-- Add features that are removed here -->

 To stay current and align our offerings with customer demand and best practices, Axway might discontinue support for some capabilities.
-As part of this review, the following capabilities have been removed.
+As part of this review, no capabilities have been removed.

 ## Fixed issues